trma2416/trma2416.github.io/index.md

-Hello and Welcome to my blog!

-Stay up to date with my projects and blog posts submitted weekly.

-To follow my code please feel free to checkout my github linked below
+Welcome to my personal website!
+Here you will be able to follow my progress on projects and stay up to date with anything I'm working on.
+This website is developed concurrently with my Professional Development in CS course